 Taking a city food tour is a great way to immerse yourself in the food culture of a city – to taste and try local products and dishes you may not find on your own.
-One of our favorite city food tours was in Istanbul, Turkey — with Istanbul Eats Culinary Backstreets Walks.
-Their tours never exceed seven people and the price includes everything you’ll sample along the route.
+One of our favorite city food tours was in Istanbul, because of the diversity of food we ate.

 When you’re in Istanbul, after seeing the top sights, make sure you seek out the food you must try in Istanbul on a food tour!

 One abundant street food sold on carts throughout the city is pomegranate and orange juice.
-Our first stop was for a tall glass of freshly squeezed juice.
 I love pomegranates and to see so many of them ready to be squeezed — yummm.
+Definitely be sure to stop at one of the vendors for a tall glass of freshly squeezed juice.
 Just make sure you ask the price of the glass you’re buying before requesting it – they may try to charge you the max price if you don’t ask first.

 Another Turkish specialty that’s easy to find on the street is simit.
 It’s a pretzel-like, twisted bread, much like a bagel, covered in sesame seeds – slightly chewy with a crunchy exterior.
 At Karaköy Özsüt, open since 1915, we dipped freshly baked simit in fresh honey and buffalo-milk clotted cream, called kaymak, made from the restaurant’s own buffalo herd.
 The kaymak was so creamy and delicious.
 Add a cup of strong Turkish tea and you have a great breakfast.